world-federation-of-advertisers/cross-media-measurement/docs/gke/metrics-deployment.md

 [`grafana_gke.cue`](../../src/main/k8s/dev/grafana_gke.cue).

 Both [`open_telemetry_gke.cue`](../../src/main/k8s/dev/open_telemetry_gke.cue)
-and [`config.cue`](../../src/main/k8s/dev/config.cue) need to be modified to work with the right Spanner database.
+and [`prometheus_gke.cue`](../../src/main/k8s/dev/prometheus_gke.cue) need to be modified to work with the right service account(s), and [`config.cue`](../../src/main/k8s/dev/config.cue) need to be modified to work with the right Spanner database.
 For example, if this is for a kingdom cluster, the files need to be modified to work with the Spanner instance and database the kingdom cluster is using.
 A reporting server cluster doesn't use Spanner, so nothing here would be used.
 The contents of [`open_telemetry_gke.cue`](../../src/main/k8s/dev/open_telemetry_gke.cue) should be swapped with the local version:
 [`open_telemetry.cue`](../../src/main/k8s/local/open_telemetry.cue).